--s, --safer
+-s, --safer --testing-mode

---testing-mode

-syntax-file

-Read and execute the named syntax file.
-If multiple files are specified on the command line, they are executed in order.
-If any syntax files are named on the command line command, then PSPP exits after it runs them, unless -i or --interactive is specified.
+syntax-file Read and execute the named syntax file.
+If no syntax files are specified, PSPP prompts for commands.
+If any syntax files are specified, PSPP by default exits after it runs them, but you may make it prompt for commands by specifying '-' as an additional syntax file.